Loading...

 So make sure you are replacing each of the variables with the correct value.

-So negative eight.
+So negative 8.

-Look, same result even though it looked different.
+Look, same result, even though it looked different.

-It's time now for your second task, for question one, you are given the formula for the area of a trapezium and asked to find the area if A is 11, B is 14 and H is 10.
+For question one, you are given the formula for the area of a trapezium and asked to find the area if a is 11, b is 14, and h is 10.

 Pause the video and do this now.